Glory42/Microprocessors-Class-Arduino-Projects/Arduino_Projects/Smart_Plant_Care/Smart_Plant_Care/README.md

 # Plant Monitoring and Alert System

-This project implements a plant monitoring system using the Arduino platform, equipped with sensors to measure environmental conditions and send updates via Telegram.
+This project that i work with [osnn96](https://github.com/osnn96) implements a plant monitoring system using the Arduino platform, equipped with sensors to measure environmental conditions and send updates via Telegram.
 The system provides real-time data about temperature, humidity, light levels, and soil moisture to help ensure optimal plant care.

 ## Key Features